pchemguy/Vba-Sync/README.md

 # VBA-Sync

-In VBA, asynchronous queries require a class module, a unique ADODB.Command object, a unique ADODB.Connection object, and a unique user-defined event linked to the ADODB.Conection object.
-This class module abstracts away the complicated and boilerplate code of executing asynchronous queries to a database in VBA.
+In VBA, to use asynchronous queries you need an object module or a class module, an ADODB.Connection object, and a user-defined event linked to the ADODB.Conection object.
+While this is not that much code in itself, it is limited.
+It is not capable of supporting queries that utilize ordinal parameters.
+For that, you also need an ADODB.Command object and an ADODB.Parameter object for ordinal argument you have.
+So this class module abstracts away the complicated and boilerplate code of executing asynchronous queries to a database in VBA.

 Although this class is mainly designed for executing asynchronous queries, it is capable of executing synchronous queries as well.
 This functionality can be useful if you need to do something like run a SQL package to populate various temp tables.
 That query must be executed synchronously because the temp tables must be populated before any select queries can be executed on them.
 Once these temp tables are populated, any select queries that query them can be run asynchronously.